 On a normal everyday basis, we have control over who we see and spend time with, and so naturally edit our associations to make sure we are spending time with friends who energize us.
 We gravitate towards those approved by our gut feeling and intuition, and our circles of friends are therefore created over time with a heavy influence from our subconscious gut feelings.

 At work, however, we have far less freedom about who we work with, and for.
 So, how important is gut feeling at work?

-See also: How to Learn From a Bad Boss
+See also: How to Handle a Bad Boss

 How Does Your Gut Feeling Work

 It can be easy to dismiss gut feeling as something fleeting, almost superstitious, and certainly not worth giving weight to.
 However, our instinctive reaction can often be a lot more revealing than you might think.

 This is because the human brain can process far more information on a subconscious level than we can consciously.
 The subconscious brain therefore notices things that you don’t explicitly see or remember which are then expressed as a gut feeling.
 So, if you get a funny feeling walking into an interview, for example, don’t discount it.
 It might just be that your subconscious mind has noticed details such as unhappy looking employees or a tense working environment that your conscious mind – preoccupied with the imminent interview – missed.

 So, your gut feeling or intuition can be a powerful asset.
 But it also sometimes needs to be tempered by a more logical and reasoned thought process.